A Brief Bridge History - > Betaacol...

 approach to responding to a T-O double and an organised approach to

-is an 'evolutionary fork' of ACOL.
-It actually makes use of some of
+of ACOL.
+Beta now barely shows its ACOL roots.
+It actually makes use of

 SAYC, some italian bidding ideas, some old and new conventions, a

-comprehensive management of very strong hands, a sytem wide capability
+comprehensive management of very strong hands, a system wide capability

 of showing two-suits at a time, a comprehensive management for when